CPAN-Security/security.metacpan.org/docs/glossary.md

 * Josh Bressers

-[CPANSec-2024]:#references-and-terms "Commentary and proposed improvements made by the author(s) of this document."
+[CPANSec-2024]:#references-and-terms "Definitions, commentary and proposed improvements made by the author(s) of this document in 2024."
+[CPANSec-2025]:#references-and-terms "Definitions, commentary and proposed improvements made by the author(s) of this document in 2025."
+[CPANSec-2026]:#references-and-terms "Definitions, commentary and proposed improvements made by the author(s) of this document in 2026."
 [CISA-2023]:#references-and-terms "CISA Types of Software Bill of Materials (SBOM)"
 [SCVS-2020]:#references-and-terms "OWASP Software Component Verification Standard 1.0 Glossary Appendix A."
 [SLSA-2023]:#references-and-terms "OpenSSF Supply-chain Levels for Software Artifacts 1.0 Terminology."